CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * **minIndexCopyText**(*stringList* **intList**, *stringList* **returnList**, *text* **setNullTo**\[default NULL\], *text* **setZeroTo**\[default NULL\])
     * Returns value from returnList matching the index of the lowest value in intList.
     * If setNullTo is provided as an integer, nulls in intList are replaced with setNullTo.
 Otherwise nulls ignored when calculating min value.
 Zeros can also be replaced using setZeroTo.
 Either both, or neither of these values need to be provided.
 If only one is required the other can be set to the default value of 'null'.
-    * If there are multiple occurences of the lowest value, the **first** non-null value with an index matching the lowest value is tested.
+    * If there are multiple occurrences of the lowest value, the **first** non-null value with an index matching the lowest value is tested.
     * e.g. maxIndexCopyText({1990, 2000}, {burn, wind})
     * e.g. maxIndexCopyText({1990, null}, {burn, wind}, 2000, 'null')

 * **maxIndexCopyText**(*stringList* **intList**, *stringList* **returnList**, *text* **setNullTo**\[default NULL\], *text* **setZeroTo**\[default NULL\])
     * Returns value from returnList matching the index of the highest value in intList.
     * If setNullTo is provided as an integer, nulls in intList are replaced with setNullTo.
 Otherwise nulls ignored when calculating max value.
 Zeros can also be replaced using setZeroTo.
 Either both, or neither of these values need to be provided.
 If only one is required the other can be set to the default value of 'null'.
-    * If there are multiple occurences of the highest value, the **last** non-null value with an index matching the highest value is tested.
+    * If there are multiple occurrences of the highest value, the **last** non-null value with an index matching the highest value is tested.
     * e.g. maxIndexCopyText({1990, 2000}, {burn, wind})
     * e.g. maxIndexCopyText({0, 2000}, {burn, wind}, 'null', 1990)